zituitui/BELM/README.md

 <div align="center">

-This repository is the **official implementations** of the NeurIPS 2024 paper "BELM: Bidirectional Explicit Linear Multi-step Sampler for Exact Inversion in Diffusion Models"
+This repository is the **official implementation** of the NeurIPS 2024 paper "BELM: Bidirectional Explicit Linear Multi-step Sampler for Exact Inversion in Diffusion Models"

 Keywords: Diffusion Model, Exact Inversion, ODE Solver